saithepaithewhyyy/opening-analysis/README.md

 The opening classifier is a fast Bayesian search model exposed as a Python extension via pybind11.
 The indexing code runs a massive multithreaded BFS search (aided by move scoring heuristics and polyglot opening books) to index all positions to a given depth.

 Given a FEN position, the Bayesian classifier then returns a ranked list of ECO openings with posterior probabilities.
 Why is it Bayesian?
 Well, each position is probabilistically scored at indexing time, and on inference time, the posterior is calculated by the simple Bayes rule.
-The priors for each opening are calculated using the frequency-of=play statistics from the lichess API
+The priors for each opening are calculated using the frequency-of-play statistics from the lichess API

 ```
 board.hpp / board.cpp           — Board representation, FEN parsing, Zobrist hashing